 The center will serve as a link between college and the world of work through providing regular workshops on job search skills and strategies.
 Employer Visit Days and the Graduate School Fair in the fall bring employers and graduate school representatives to campus to increase awareness and provide information related to future career and graduate education.
 The CDC also provides information about graduate schools, graduate entrance test materials, job vacancy notices, occupational profiles and descriptions, and potential employers.

 At the Health Services Office located in the Walker Student Center, a registered nurse is available weekdays for screening acute illnesses and injuries, as well as offering advice for everyday health problems.
 The nurse works closely with area doctors whose offices are within walking distance of campus.

-Equipment such as crutches, heating pads, and humidifiers can be checked out for short term use.
-Health education and wellness materials are available for personal use or class preparation.
+Equipment such as crutches, and humidifiers can be checked out for short term use.

 Educational programs are offered to various JBU student groups.
-The programs include but are not limited to: CRP/First Aid, weight management, stress management, college wellness, etc.
+The programs include but are not limited to: CPR/First Aid, weight management, stress management, college wellness, etc.

 Arkansas law of 2009 requires documentation of two doses of Measles/Mumps/Rubella (MMR) vaccination for all incoming freshmen and foreign-born students.
 JBU requires transferring students living in campus housing to have two MMRs as well.
 All other students are required to have documentation of one dose of MMR.

 To receive an application for any exemption, contact the Arkansas Department of Health at (501) 661-2169.
 You can receive the MMR vaccine on campus.